aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/document-conversion/convert-all-files-in-a-folder/_index.md

 ﻿---
-title: Convert All Files in a Folder
+title: Convert All Files in a Folder - Aspose.Words for SharePoint
+articleTitle: Convert All Files in a Folder
+linktitle: Convert All Files in a Folder
 description: "This page describes how to convert all files in a file from SharePoint UI using the Aspose.Words for SharePoint."
 type: docs
 weight: 20